Enjoying one’s surroundings is a pretty fundamental, dare I say essential part of a balanced breakfast.

 There’s about 1 brewery for every man, woman, and child in Longmont (and Colorado, for that matter) so it made our route fairly easy to plot.
 We had hoped to visit five or six taprooms, but the monsoon arrived on the day of our excursion, and despite rain jackets and lust for good beer, we made it to only three stops.

 We wound up tipsy, exhausted, and soaked.
-300 Suns was Mrs. Cubert’s favorite taproom, but I enjoyed the offerings from Wibby the best.
-The help at both stops were a little nicer to us tourists than the bros who greeted us at Left Hand a few years back.
+300 Suns were Mrs. Cubert’s favorite taproom, but I enjoyed the offerings from Wibby the best.
+The help at both stops was a little nicer to us tourists than the bros who greeted us at Left Hand a few years back.
 But I still love a good Nitro Chocolate Milk Stout here and there.

 There was time to look at houses too.
 On a bright and clear weekday morning, we arranged a few showings at Prospect New Town.
 If you’re familiar with the movie “Truman”, this is an urbanist community that was designed by the guy who designed the town for that film.